Python-PyQt/PyQt6-Docs/descriptions/QtXml/QDomDocument-c.rst

 The :sip:ref:`~PyQt6.QtXml.QDomDocument` class has several functions for creating document data, for example, :sip:ref:`~PyQt6.QtXml.QDomDocument.createElement`, :sip:ref:`~PyQt6.QtXml.QDomDocument.createTextNode`, :sip:ref:`~PyQt6.QtXml.QDomDocument.createComment`, :sip:ref:`~PyQt6.QtXml.QDomDocument.createCDATASection`, :sip:ref:`~PyQt6.QtXml.QDomDocument.createProcessingInstruction`, :sip:ref:`~PyQt6.QtXml.QDomDocument.createAttribute` and :sip:ref:`~PyQt6.QtXml.QDomDocument.createEntityReference`.
 Some of these functions have versions that support namespaces, i.e. :sip:ref:`~PyQt6.QtXml.QDomDocument.createElementNS` and :sip:ref:`~PyQt6.QtXml.QDomDocument.createAttributeNS`.
 The :sip:ref:`~PyQt6.QtXml.QDomDocument.createDocumentFragment` function is used to hold parts of the document; this is useful for manipulating for complex documents.

-The entire content of the document is set with setContent().
+The entire content of the document is set with :sip:ref:`~PyQt6.QtXml.QDomDocument.setContent`.
 This function parses the string it is passed as an XML document and creates the DOM tree that represents the document.
 The root element is available using :sip:ref:`~PyQt6.QtXml.QDomDocument.documentElement`.
 The textual representation of the document can be obtained using :sip:ref:`~PyQt6.QtXml.QDomDocument.toString`.

 **Note:** The DOM tree might end up reserving a lot of memory if the XML document is big.
 For such documents, the :sip:ref:`~PyQt6.QtCore.QXmlStreamReader` or the QXmlQuery classes might be better solutions.